itomaldonado/se2-group13/README.md

 * 13-21 * * 1-5 cd /path/to/se2-group13 && /path/to/se2-group13/venv/bin/python /path/to/se2-group13/get-realtime-stock-data.py -t <IEX_TOKEN> <database connection string>
 ```

+# Database Schema

+Included is also the database schema for the project.
+It can be found at: `./database-schema/stockast.pdf`.

 # Data Dumps

 The folder: `./data-dumps` contains three files with the historical and real-time information collected.